kweezo/InsertName/README.md

 So thus far no real issues or anything, this is a passion project done by a couple of high schoolers.
 Some visual material and a detailed explanation for this project coming soon!
-If you'd like to contribute in any way please do, as we do not plan on making money from this and can only work on it in our spare time.
+If you'd like to contribute in any way please do, as we do not plan on making money from this (for now) and can only work on it in our spare time.

 # Gameplay Notes: